Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 #### Differences to Design

-All features listed in The Scope Plane were implemented as per design.
+All actions listed in The Scope Plane were implemented as per design.

 ****
-## Features
+## Actions

-### Existing Features
+### Existing Actions

 * Heading and Sub-heading.
 * Game Instructions.